Cost: £20 for 100ml

 Finish – The depth is very good and I tried to show that with a few pics above.
 However, the feel to touch is not a “dry” feel and you can tell that a wax has been applied to the car.
-It’s not sticky or anything like that at all, but it doesn’t just feel dry to the touch, but it’s obviously dry if that makes sense.
-I suspect this type of finish will awesome with the water beading.
+It’s not sticky or anything like that at all, but it doesn’t just feel dry to the touch, it will show slight finger prints if you touch it.
+I suspect this type of finish will be awesome with the water beading.
 I just wonder how resilient it will be to dust and road grime.

 This costs £20 for 100ml of wax, for £30 you can get a big tub of Meguiar’s Ultimate Wax.
 To put this into perspective for the same amount of Dat Wax that would set you back £60.
 Now there are some serious, really serious contenders for bespoke waxes at that price.
-Would it last as long as the leading manufacturers on a like for like basis?
+Would it cover as many cars as the leading manufacturers on a like for like basis?
 I don’t think it will just by the way it’s applied, you have to dip into the pot a little more as It’s smaller to get some out, not a gentle wipe over a larger area.